micmejia/bible-dump/NKJV/Job/Job 9.md

 If He goes by me, I do not see _Him;_ If He moves past, I do not perceive Him;

 ###### 12
-If He takes away, [^e]who can hinder Him?
+If He takes away, who can hinder Him?
 Who can say to Him, 'What are You doing?'

 ###### 13
-God will not withdraw His anger, The allies of [^f]the proud lie prostrate beneath Him.
+God will not withdraw His anger, The allies of the proud lie prostrate beneath Him.

 ###### 14
 "How then can I answer Him, _And_ choose my words _to reason_ with Him?